Guidance For AGU Authors: Jupyter Notebooks

 Fenner, M. (2019).
 Jupyter Notebook FREYA PID Graph Key Performance Indicators (KPIs) (Version 1.1.0).
 DataCite. https://doi.org/10.14454/3BPW-W381

-- Describe the availability of your notebook by including the DOI of the preserved release used by your paper and the execution link in the Availability Statement of your paper.
+- Describe the availability of your notebook by including the DOI of the preserved release used by your paper, the development platform where it is hosted, and the execution link in the Availability Statement of your paper.
 For AGU, the Availability Statement is located in the Open Research section.
 Statement template is below:

 Fifth, render (optional).
 Consider rendering your notebook using the Executable Book Project and Jupyter Book.
 An example project gallery of Jupyter Books is available.
 The Neuro Libre Project features additional Jupyter Book examples.